Last revised: January 10, 2022

 How We Share Data

-as necessary to render or conduct a legitimate business activity related to the services we provide to you, as described in this Privacy Notice;
+- as necessary to render or conduct a legitimate business activity related to the services we provide to you, as described in this Customer Privacy Notice;

-with law enforcement agencies and other parties as required by law or to respond to lawful requests; these disclosures may be made with or without the subscriber’s consent, and with or without notice, in compliance with the terms of legal process, such as subpoenas, court orders or search warrants;
+- with law enforcement agencies and other parties as required by law or to respond to lawful requests; these disclosures may be made with or without the customer’s consent, and with or without notice, in compliance with the terms of legal process, such as subpoenas, court orders or search warrants;

 When we allow third-party service providers to transmit, collect and store information on our behalf to provide features of our services or to perform services on our behalf, these third parties are not permitted to use your information except for the purpose of providing these features or services.
 The same applies when we provide information to third-party service providers working on our behalf, such as audience measurement or market research firms, or programmers.

 The Cable Act authorizes Breezeline to disclose limited personally identifiable information to others for cable or non-cable “mailing list” or other purposes.
-Although we do not generally provide mailing lists to third parties, we may disclose your name and address for these purposes.
+Although we do not generally provide mailing lists to third parties, we may disclose your name/entity name and address for these purposes.
 However, you have the right to prohibit or limit this kind of disclosure by sending us a written request as described below.
-Any “mailing list” and related disclosures that we may make are limited by the Cable Act to disclosures of subscriber names and addresses where the disclosures do not reveal, directly or indirectly, (i) the extent of any viewing or other use by the subscriber of a cable service or other service provided by us; or (ii) the nature of any transaction made by the subscriber over the cable system.
+Any “mailing list” and related disclosures that we may make are limited by the Cable Act to disclosures of customer names/entity names and addresses where the disclosures do not reveal, directly or indirectly, (i) the extent of any viewing or other use by the customer of a Video Service or other service provided by us; or (ii) the nature of any transaction made by the customer over the cable system.

-In connection with phone service, such as Caller ID, 911/E911, and directory services, we may disclose your information as follows:
+In connection with voice service, such as Caller ID, 911/E911, and directory services, we may disclose your information as follows:

-We may transmit your name and/or telephone number to be displayed on a Caller ID device unless you have elected to block such information.
-Please note that Caller ID blocking may not prevent the display of your name and/or telephone number when you dial certain business or emergency numbers, 911, 900 numbers, or toll-free 800, 888, 877, 866, 855 or 844 numbers.
+- We may transmit your name, entity name and/or telephone number to be displayed on a Caller ID device unless you have elected to block such information.
+Please note that Caller ID blocking may not prevent the display of your name and/or telephone number when you dial certain business or emergency numbers, 911, 900 numbers, or toll-free 800, 888, 877, 866, 855 or 844 numbers

 The Cable Act also requires us to disclose personally identifiable information to a third-party or governmental entity in response to certain subpoenas, search warrants, court orders, or otherwise authorized by law.
 In some cases the government may be required to obtain a court order to obtain certain information about your account and provide you notice and an opportunity to appear and contest the government’s claims.